OceaneCsn/integrative_GRN_N_induction/README.md

 R > 4.0.1.

+The list of packages to install in order to run DIOgene is : "parallel, tidyverse, igraph, pROC, PRROC, reshape2, stringr, foreach, doRNG, dplyr, ggh4x, org.At.tair.db, AnnotationDbi, randomForest, doParallel, glmnet, tictoc, ppcor, tidyr, ggplot2, ggpubr".

-Before being able to use weightedRF, the modified C++ Random Forest implementation from iRafNet have to be set up on your computer.
+Before being able to use weightedRF, the modified C++ Random Forest implementation from iRafNet have to be set up on your computer (only once).
 To do so, run the following commands in your system terminal from the root of this project :

 ```
 R CMD SHLIB inference_functions/Cpp_dependencies/rfutils.c